georgekosmidis/Geko.HttpClientService/docfx_project/more_details.md

 .PostAsync<RequestPoco,ResponsePoco>("https://url_that_accepts_RequestPoco_and_responds_with_ResponsePoco", requestPoco);
 //...
 ```

 > If you want to fine tune how the `requestPoco` object is sent, please use the [TypeContent(TRequestBody, Encoding, string)](#typecontenttrequestbody-encoding-string).
-Without using `TypeContent(...)` to explitily set media-type and encoding, the defaults will be used: 'application/json' and 'UTF-8'.
+Without using `TypeContent(...)` to explitily set media-type and encoding, the defaults will be used ('application/json' and 'UTF-8').

 ### ResponseObject

-The variable **[responseObject](https://georgekosmidis.github.io/IdentityServer4.Contrib.HttpClientService/api/IdentityServer4.Contrib.HttpClientService.Models.ResponseObject-1.html)** contains multiple properties: from the entire `HttpResponseMessage` and `HttpRequestMessage`, to the `HttpStatusCode` and `HttpResponseHeaders`.
+The variable **[responseObject](https://georgekosmidis.github.io/Geko.HttpClientService/api/Geko.HttpClientService.Models.ResponseObject-1.html)** contains multiple properties: from the entire `HttpResponseMessage` and `HttpRequestMessage`, to the `HttpStatusCode` and `HttpResponseHeaders`.
 The most *exciting* feature though, is the `TResponseBody BodyAsType` property which will contain the deserializabled complex types from JSON responses.
-For a complete list of all the properties, check the [ResponseObject&lt;TResponseBody&gt;](https://georgekosmidis.github.io/IdentityServer4.Contrib.HttpClientService/api/IdentityServer4.Contrib.HttpClientService.Models.ResponseObject-1.html) in the docs.
+For a complete list of all the properties, check the [ResponseObject&lt;TResponseBody&gt;](https://georgekosmidis.github.io/Geko.HttpClientService/api/Geko.HttpClientService.Models.ResponseObject-1.html) in the docs.

 ### TypeContent(TRequestBody, Encoding, string)

 You can also fine tune encoding and media-type by using the `TypeContent(TRequestBody model, Encoding encoding, string mediaType)` like this:

 ```csharp